 1.25 Now let's look at cases where current benefits are paid for, not with cash, but with a promise to pay later.
 This is a credit transaction.
-It doesn't much matter here whether there is a direct promise to pay, or an indirect promise via a credit card.
+It doesn'tdoes not much matter here whether there is a direct promise to pay, or an indirect promise via a credit card.

-1.26 The existing law would probably treat you as having 'incurred' the outgoing and give you a deduction immediately (subject to the prepayment rules, of course).
+1.26 The existingcurrent law would probably treat you as having 'incurred' the outgoing and give you a deduction immediately (subject to the prepayment rules, of course).
 It would not give you another deduction when you made the payment because you would not have incurred anything at that time.

-1.27 How would the Tax Value Method work in these cases?
-Again, it gets to the same result because, even though there isn't any increase in payments, there is an increase in liabilities.
+5 (1965) 114 CLR 314 6 (1965) 114 CLR 314 1.27 How would the Tax Value Method work in these cases?
+Again, it gets to the same result because, even though there isn't anyis no increase in payments, there is an increase in liabilities.

 Suppose you promise to pay the cleaner next year for this year's cleaning rather than paying straight away.
-The effect of the transaction in the first year is this:
+The effect of the transaction on net income in the first year is this:income year is:

 As you can see, the \$500 'deduction' comes, not from the payment part of the formula (as it would under the current law), but from the liability part.
-In the next year, when you make the payment, there would be no tax effect, just as there isn't under the present law:
+In the next income year, when you make the payment, there would be no tax effect, just asthere isn't under the presentcurrent law:

-The \$500 payment you make in the second year is negated by the \$500 decline in the tax value of your liabilities.
+The \$500 payment you make in the second income year is negated by the \$500 decline in the tax value of your liabilities.